kkalchake/banking-backend/README.md

 - All data is in-memory and resets on restart.
 - JDocs is used for all account data (see `SimpleBankingApp.java`).
 - No database or extra config needed.

----
-This project demonstrates clean, innovative, and comprehensible code for a simple banking MVP.